 Packages level down to an individual element such as a Class, Activity or Change.
 Perfect for a project manager wanting to visualize how a team is being utilized and ultimately to deliver high value and high priority outcomes.
 Modelers working on a project can view their own work and update their progress while working on assigned tasks.
 While broad changes can be made using the visual duration bars in the Project Gantt View, it is common practice to use the tool in conjunction with the Resource Allocation window, where fine details can be entered and adjusted.
-Options for The Project Gantt View is a highly flexible tool that can be configured to display information in a number of different ways.
-Filters can be used to the Project flexible tool that can be configured to Gantt View display information in a number of different ways.
-Filters can be used to show only elements that have a particular status or more generally by using the Filter Bar and finding elements that contain the specified filter text in a particular column.
-It is also possible to filter the display by Start or Completion date or to just show overdue tasks.
-Broad changes can be made to the duration of tasks by simply dragging the ends of the visual bars.
+The Project Gantt View is a highly

+Options for the Project Gantt View

+The Project Gantt View is a highly

+flexible tool that can be configured to

+display information in a number of

+different ways.
+Filters can be used to

+show only elements that have a particular

+status or more generally by using the

+Filter Bar and finding elements that

+contain the specified filter text in a

+particular column.
+It is also possible to

+filter the display by Start or Completion

+date or to just show overdue tasks.

+Broad changes can be made to the

+duration of tasks by simply dragging the

+ends of the visual bars.
 The scale of time can be altered on the display to allow short and long term planning and to get condensed and expanded views.